status-im/pm/notes/transcript16.md

 Ricardo: So I want to give some comments on what Barry told.
 Regarding the proof of stake, obviously they usage of staking is that you will produce blocks but the blocks they probably don’t give any reward, the reward is only by the transactions and also if you think about the each  value what is the value of ether is actually the power of processing transactions in this decentralized system and so if we achieve scalability in Ethereum, it means that one ethere can do more and therefore it should be more valuable, not thinking about the price, I’m thinking about the value each ether have for me because each ether I have in my wallet is able to change the state of ethereum and that’s the value.

-Barry: So I would leave you with one thought on what you just said, if we we have scalabilty and one ether can do more, has more transactional capacity then wouldn’t the avaerage wallet be actually need to hold less ether because they can do more transactions with less ether.
+Barry: So I would leave you with one thought on what you just said, if we we have scalability and one ether can do more, has more transactional capacity then wouldn’t the average wallet be actually need to hold less ether because they can do more transactions with less ether.

 Ricardo: Yes they need to buy less, they don’t need to buy many, yeah that makes sense.

 Eric: But if scalability means that there is more use cases for which ether is used then you know it may be the offer and demand balance and the value stays the same I mean depends on.

 Ricardo: Yeah because it causes less demand because you need less Ether to make a transaction, less demand to ether but at the same time when you have one ether you have more power then to make more transactions.
-SO its a complex scenario that we are going to get.
+So it's a complex scenario that we are going to get.
 I don’t understand the outcome but seems like moon

 Igorm: Later on because you had the topic, right now it’s more of a short sync up that at least was envisioned before, but if you want to continue discussing then we can just like discuss it in the end of the meeting if you’re okay with that.
 Just to keep it a bit, this part a bit short, everyone is present.
 Cool, yeah thank you. so yeah, let’s continue with the protocol research, Oskar do you have something to say ?